-- a.
-Access to a web-enabled device outside of class and during class to utilize for accessing the required on-line course materials and for the ofon-line. completion coursework and exams. Ιn order to complete the on-line exams, students must have access to a web-enabled device that 1) has a functioning webcamera, and 2) is capable of receiving and running the Respondus LockDown Browser and Monitor program. - b.
-Access to Modified Mastering Environmental Science and the electronic version (etext) of the textbook Environment: The Science Behind the Stories, 6th edition.
-You can purchase these two things together as a package either through the GMU bookstore for \$121.40 (see item i below)
+a.
+Access to a web-enabled

+device outside of class and during class to utilize for accessing the required on-line course materials and for the of completion on-line coursework and exams.
+In order to complete the on-line exams, students must have access to a web-enabled device that 1) has a functioning webcamera, and 2) is capable of receiving and running the Respondus LockDown Browser and Monitor program.

-OR on-line directly from the publisher through the link in the course Blackboard page for approximately \$113.32 (see item ii below).
+- b.
+Access to Modified Masterina Environmental Science and the electronic version (etext) of the textbook Environment: The Science Behind the Stories, 6th edition.
+You can purchase these two things together as a package either through the GMU bookstore for \$121.40 (see item i below) OR on-line directly from the publisher through the link in the course Blackboard page for approximately \$113.32 (see item ii below). - To purchase through the i.
+GMU bookstore for \$121.20, find Modified Mastering Environmental Science with Pearson EText Standalone for Access Card -Environment: The Science Behind the 6th Stories, edition

-- To purchase through the GMU bookstore for \$121.20, find Modified Masterina Environmental Science Pearson with EText Standalone Card for Access Environment: The Behind the Science 6th Stories. edition (ISBN: 9780134605371) and purchase it.
-This will provide you with a card containing an access code that you then MUST REDEEM, following the instructions below: - Go to mymasonportal.gmu.e du and click on the "courses" tab in the menu along the top of the page. - Find and click on the course Blackboard "EVPP titled page 108/110 Lecture On-Line Spring 2020" (this might appear differently in your particular Blackboard course list).
+(ISBN: 9780134605371) and purchase it.
+This will provide you with a card containing an access code that you then MUST REDEEM, following the instructions below:

-- In the green menu area on the left side of the page, find and click on "Mastering Environmental Science and etext". - In the white area that now appears to the right of the green menu you will see "MyLab and Mastering Course Home" which you will click on. - Follow the instructions provided within this and subsequent pages pertaining to redeem your access code. - ii.
-To purchase on-line directly from the publisher through the link in the course Blackboard page for approximately \$113.32, follow the instructions below: - Go to mymasonportal.gmu.e du and click on the "courses" tab in the menu along the top of the page. - Find and click on the course Blackboard page titled "EVPP 108/110 Lecture On-Line - Spring 2020" (this might appear differently in your
+- Go to mymasonportal.gmu.edu and click on the "courses" tab in the menu along the top of the page. - Find and click on the course Blackboard page titled "EVPP 108/110 Lecture On-Line Spring 2020" (this might appear differently in your particular Blackboard course list). - In the green menu area on the left side of the page, find and click on "Mastering Environmental Science and etext". - In the white area that now appears to the right of the green menu you will see "MyLab and Mastering Course Home" which you will click on. - Follow the instructions provided within this and subsequent pages pertaining to redeem your access code. - ii.
+To purchase on-line directly from the publisher through the link in the course Blackboard page for approximately \$113.32, follow the instructions below:

-- particular Blackboard course list). - In the green menu area on the left side of the page, find and click on "Mastering Environmental Science and etext". - In the white area that now appears to the right of the green menu you will see "MyLab and Mastering Course Home" which you will click on. - Follow the instructions provided within this and subsequent pages to purchase the product making sure to purchase the etext along with access to Modified Mastering Environmental Science website.
+- Go to mymasonportal.gmu.edu and click on the "courses" tab in the menu along the top of the page. - Find and click on the course Blackboard page titled "EVPP 108/110 Lecture On-Line Spring 2020" (this might appear differently in your particular Blackboard course list). - In the green menu area on the left side of the page, find and click on "Mastering Environmental Science and etext". - In the white area that now appears to the right of the green menu you will see "MyLab and Mastering Course Home" which you will click on. - Follow the instructions provided within this and subsequent pages to purchase the product - making sure to purchase the etext along with access to Modified Mastering Environmental Science website.